-For example, we may draw a diagram representing how an anxious thought makes as avoid certain situations and then how this maintains and furthers anxious thoughts and feelings.
+For example, we may draw a diagram representing how an anxious thought makes us avoid certain situations and then how this maintains and furthers anxious thoughts and feelings.

 In CBT we would focus mostly on what is going on in your life right now, but sometimes we might also look at your past, and think about how your past experiences impact the way you see the world.

-On the first or second session we also discuss short term and long term goals the client would like to achieve.
-For example a short term goal could be taking a shower and the long term goal could be returning to work after a long absence of leave.
+In the first or second session, we also discuss short-term and long-term goals a person would like to achieve.
+For example, a short-term goal could be taking a shower and the long-term goal could be returning to work after a long absence of leave.

 How does negative thinking start?